omgnetwork/elixir-omg/docs/fee_design.md

 Child chain operators implement the format and rules for fees on a transaction, not the contracts.
 This is the case as long as the Plasma network runs as a POA.

-The transaction fee is implied for a *payment* transaction.
-It is the difference of the sum of inputs and the sum of outputs.
-For instance, if the sum of inputs is 10 ETH and sum of outputs is 9.9 Eth, the 0.1 Eth difference would be the transaction fee.
+Transaction fees are an implied behavior for a Payment Transaction.
+It is calculated by the difference between a transaction's sum of inputs and it's sum of outputs.
+For instance:

+The sum of inputs is 10 ETH
+The sum of outputs is 9.9 ETH
+The transaction fee is 0.1 ETH

 To exit fees, an operator puts a special fee transaction into a plasma chain block.
 This allows the operator to spend the transaction fee output as a Payment transaction.
 By leveraging MoreVP, we only need a contract to represent the fee transaction type and can use the pre-existing exit game contract.